OpenFabrics/fsdp_build/README.md

 ### Creating your own container image

-The process of making simple container images actually quite simple and straight forward.
+The process of making basic container images actually quite simple and straight forward.
 Configuring container images is something done using what are called **Dockerfiles**.
 Dockerfiles are essentially used as our configuration and structure for container images.
 If you've never seen a Dockerfile before they sound intimidating but in reality they're actually quite simple and intuitive.
-They have some specific options and instructions that I will detail below:
+They have some specific options and instructions such as:

 * `FROM` &nbsp;"creates a layer from a given Docker image"
 * `COPY` &nbsp;"adds files from your Docker client's current directory"